ksldados/Analytics-Engineering-by-Kariston/Project - Text Classification using Supervisioned Learning/Classification using Supervisioned Learning.md

 After that, we will analyze the performance of each one of them by the Confusion Matrix and we will select the best model for these types of classification.

+## Starting the Project

+Firstly, we've to create a free API connection to the site https://reddit.com in order to load the data used in this project.
+Basically, it will be a Web Scraping.